CodeYourFuture/curriculum/content/js1/blocks/scope/index.md

 emoji= '❌'
 [objectives]
 1='Define scope'
+2='Explain what happens when a variable is referenced out of scope'
 +++

 The function `convertToPercentage` will only be useful if we can access the `percentage` string that it creates.
 Otherwise, we won't be able to use the result of `convertToPercentage` in other parts of our code.
 We can play computer to check that the `percentage` variable is being created.
 Somebody suggests trying to log the `percentage` variable outside